brownman/SPSE/js/mean/testing.md

 ----

 - **Q: how to test the Mean's server component ?**
-- A: using express tests
+- A: using Express tests

 - **Q: how to test the Mean's client component ?**
-- A: using angular tests
+- A: using Angular tests